 The set seconds are sufficient for you to take charge of your car to stop it safely behind the vehicle in front of you in an emergency.
 The safe distance between motor vehicles on a highway is 229 feet when driving at 50 mph and 387 feet at 70 mph.

-Notably, the safe distance between cars also varies depending on the condition of your tires and brakes, the various weather conditions, and speed.
+Notably, the safe distance between cars also varies depending on the condition of your tires and brakes, the weather, and speed.
 These factors make it hard to define what a reliably safe distance is.

 Nonetheless, you may be ticketed for not keeping a safe distance rule on the road.
 Car accident lawyers in Houston see the results of following too closely every day.